sunnysai12345/Keras_Char_Rnn/Readme.md

-# Charecter based RNN using Keras
+# Character based RNN using Keras
 Credits:machinelearningmastery.com

 Predicting new charecter based on previous 100 chars.